![]() |

 The leftover chicken and fries from dinner was brought into our room and is served in this funky chicken basket! |

-We did eat at the Grand Park Hotel and being a Canadian, found the foods to be not to our tastes.
-So not saying the food was horrible for anyone eating here but it is not our style.
-The tough thin steak was served with a red sauce that I could not place in my years of cooking with spices.
-The grease that the fried chicken and french fries were cooked in had overwhelmed my senses and could not eat the food.
+We dined at the Grand Park Hotel and, as Canadians, found the food didn't quite suit our tastes.
+While the food wasn’t terrible for others, it simply wasn’t our style.
+The tough, thin steak was served with a red sauce that I couldn’t identify despite my years of experience with spices.
+The grease from the fried chicken and French fries overwhelmed my senses, making it difficult to eat.

 ![]() |